 A life estate is one type of freehold estate.
 It arises by grant or operation of law for the benefit of a person for the rest of his or her life.
 The key difference between an estate in fee simple and a life interest is that the life interest exists for the duration of the person's life whereas a freehold estate is not limited in duration.

 A life estate can be created by an instrument of transfer of land, a declaration of trust or under a will.
 In any case, there must be clear words showing an intention to create a life estate or interest, such as "to A for life" rather than simply a 'right to reside'.
 Life estates are most commonly created by will.
 Our ruling provides more information on how to distinguish between a right to reside and a life estate for the purposes of s42 of the Duties Act.

-A transfer of an existing life estate or estate in remainder will be liable to duty since it is considered to be a transfer of part of the fee simple, or a change in beneficial ownership of part of the fee simple.
+Where the creation or transfer of a life estate or estate in remainder is not exempt, its dutiable value needs to be determined.
 We currently use a money table for life estate prepared by the South Australian Revenue Office to determine the value of the life estate or estate in remainder.
 We then use this to calculate duty.

 If you wish to provide your own actuarial valuation, you are entitled to do so.

-A testamentary trust is a trust which is specified in the testator’s will and arises on their death.
+A testamentary trust is a trust which is specified in the testator’s will and arises on the testator's death.

 The testator intends that a trustee(s) holds the property in accordance with the terms of the testamentary trust for specified beneficiaries.
 At some future time, the trustee will distribute the property to those beneficiaries.

-Where a testator leaves dutiable property to the trustee(s) of a testamentary trust, there will, in effect, be two dutiable transfers of property:
+Where a testator leaves dutiable property to the trustee(s) of a testamentary trust, there can be two transfers of property: